NETWAYS/gitlab-training/day1/03_Basics/04_Status.md

 * `git status`
   * Show current working tree status.
+  * `Untracked` files and added to staging area.
+  * Modifications
 * `git diff`
   * Compare changes between working tree and latest commit.

+Later we will learn how to compare specific commits and branches too.

 ~~~SECTION:handouts~~~